 There are currently no licensed vaccines for Ebola.
-However, there are a number of vaccine candidates in development, and three projects in the new IMI Ebola+ programme will generate the data needed to assess the safety and immunogenicity of different vaccine candidates and the level and duration of protection they actually offer against the disease.
+However, there are a number of vaccine candidates in development, and a number of projects in the IMI Ebola+ programme are generating the data needed to assess the safety and immunogenicity of different vaccine candidates and the level and duration of protection they actually offer against the disease.

 Between them, the two EBOVAC projects will assess, through clinical trials in Europe and Africa, the safety and tolerability of the ‘prime-boost’ Ebola vaccine regimen (Ad26.ZEBOV and MVA-BN-Filo) in development at the Janssen Pharmaceutical Companies of Johnson & Johnson.
 In a prime-boost vaccine regimen, patients are first given a dose to prime the immune system, and then a boost dose which is intended to enhance the immune response over time.

 Phase I trials will be carried out by the EBOVAC1 project.
 These trials will gather preliminary information on the safety and tolerability of the vaccine regimen.
 The immune response generated by the regimen will also be evaluated longer term.